If you’ve had endometrial cancer in the past, you’re going to face some unique challenges when shopping for life insurance.

 Life Insurance Case Studies after Endometrial Cancer

-Qualifying for life insurance after endometrial cancer is difficult, but you can increase your chances with a good application.
-Here are a couple real life examples that show the benefit of good preparation.
+Qualifying for life insurance after endometrial cancer is difficult, but you can increase your chances.
+To help explain this, here are a few cases of previous clients we have worked with.

 Case Study #1: Female, 58 y/o, non-smoker, had Stage 0 endometrial Cancer at 53, recovered fully after surgery and radiation therapy, tried applying for insurance right away and was denied.

-This applicant caught her uterine cancer early and was apply to successfully treat the problem without any issues.
+This applicant caught her uterine cancer early and was able to successfully treat the problem without any issues.
 She tried to apply for life insurance right at the end of her radiation therapy and was denied, causing her to think she couldn’t qualify for insurance.
-After reviewing our website, she realized that she applied too soon after her treatment.
-We also helped her complete her application because her first attempt didn’t include enough information on her treatment.
+We helped her complete her application because her first attempt didn’t include enough information on her treatment.
 By reapplying with our help, she received a substandard level 1 policy, only one level below standard and typically the best rating for someone that had uterine cancer.

 Case Study #2: Female, 64 y/o, had Stage 2 endometrial cancer at 57, ended cancer treatment at 58

 This applicant had Stage 2 endometrial cancer when she was 57.
 Luckily, she fully recovered after treatment.
-However, when she tried applying for insurance at 64, she couldn’t qualify.
+She tried applying for insurance at 64, but she couldn’t qualify.
 Insurance companies are generally wary of taking on applicants that have had Stage 2 uterine cancer.
 We suggested she go see her doctor for a complete check-up.
 The doctor verified that she was in great health and that there were no signs of cancer.
-With this extra information, the applicant was able to receive a rated policy.
+After she did this, she qualified for a rated policy.

 The Bottom Line

 Qualifying for life insurance after endometrial cancer isn’t easy, but it is possible.
 It helps to work with a professional that understands this condition.
-Our company specializes in life insurance for people that have had uterine cancer.
+Has plenty of experience working to get life insurance for people that have had uterine cancer.
 We can help you fill out your application and give you the best chance of qualifying for a fair rating.
 If you can’t qualify for regular life insurance, we can also guide you through your other options, like guaranteed issue life insurance.

-If you have any questions about the different kinds of life insurance policies or about getting an affordable plan for your family, don’t hesitate to contact one of our experienced agents.
-For more information and free life insurance quote, give us a call or fill out our Compare Quotes online application form.
+For more information and free quote for life insurance, give us a call or fill out our Compare Quotes online application form.